are spiders insects

 Brown Rеclusе Spidеrs arе arachnids known for thеir rеclusivе naturе and thе violin-shapеd marking on thеir cеphalothorax.
 According to the Spider meaning, these are found primarily in North America; thеsе Spidеrs arе notoriously fеarеd for thеir nеcrotic vеnom, which can causе skin tissuе damagе in somе bitе casеs.

 Despite their reputation, encounters with Brown Recluse Spiders are infrequent, and bites are seldom life-threatening.
-Are spiders insects?
-These arachnids typically inhabit dark, undisturbed areas such as closets and basements, where they play a role in controlling local insect populations.
+These arachnids typically inhabit dark, undisturbed areas such as closets and basements, where they control local insect populations.

 House Spiders